Did y'all catch this on the TV? A pretty incredible duo if you ask me:

 From the good physician.
 Who knows things:

-Names, doses, titrations, chiralities, medications and clinical theories.
+Names, doses, titrations, chiralities, medications and clinical

 Nevermind the sensation of capsules,